-Special efforts shall be made to ensure the cooperation of participants through a telephone conversation or a site visit.
+Special efforts shall be made to enlist the cooperation of participants through a telephone conversation or a site visit.

-Information, including any applicable application deadlines, may be disseminated through newspapers, social media platforms, radio broadcasts, and various agency publications to promote public awareness.
+Information, including any application deadlines, shall be publicized in newspapers, social media, radio and various agency publications.

 Prohibit discrimination on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.